HCL-TECH-SOFTWARE/connections-doc/source/admin/admin/t_admin_act_publish_to_quickr.md

     </PublishFile>
     ```

-    If the Quickr serves are protected by ISAM, use the junction name in the URL.
+    If the Quickr serves are protected by ISVA (formerly ISAM), use the junction name in the URL.
 For example:

     ```
     <PublishFile enabled="true" allowCustomServers="false" requireSSO="true">